 Poper Blocker leads the space in blocking all types of annoying ads, pop-ups, and overlays right down to Incognito mode.
 Here’s how to turn it on:

-Via Chrome’s settings
+The long way – Via Chrome’s settings

 1. Open Chrome and navigate top-right to open the three-dot menu option.